SMotaal/types/styles/github.com/README.md

 At first glance, you see their emphasis neutrals and contrast in all _stub matter_, along with a high degree of color coordination for _hint matter_.

-To put this in perspective, we can say _stub matter_ is basically content that usually drives _flow_ and is normally the form of a stream of readable text, where _hint matter_ is what would interlaced within it or affixed arround it.
+To put this in perspective, we can say _stub matter_ is basically content that usually drives _flow_ and is normally the form of a stream of readable text, where _hint matter_ is what would interlaced within it or affixed around it.

 From a design standpoint, it will become more clear as we make progress why it is important to make those kinds of subtle and overgeneralized classifications.